Olatife-01/Okta-IAM-Enterprise-Lab-Project/03-Automation-and-Policies/policies/MFA/Contextual Access Policies.md

 ## Technical Thought Process & Evolution of Configuration

 Enterprises need authentication that’s **risk-responsive**: the same password + MFA flow shouldn’t apply identically from a managed laptop on a corporate network and from a new IP in a high-risk geography.
 Okta’s **Network Zones** give us the primitive to classify access from trusted IPs/VPNs versus anywhere else; **Global Session Policy** governs session lifetime and re-auth patterns across the tenant; and **Authentication Policies** push phishing-resistant factors like **Okta Verify FastPass** at the app edge where it matters most.
-We began by codifying a **Trusted\_Network\_Zone** for predictable traffic and a **Risky\_Geolocation\_Zone** to capture unusual locations.
-Session policy came next: we shortened idle/absolute lifetimes and required periodic re-auth, with a stricter path when risk signals (new IP/high risk) are present.
-Finally, at the application layer, we layered a strong app auth policy: FastPass as the primary (possession, phishing-resistant, user-interaction) for trusted cases, and **two factors** for the catch-all untrusted path—every sign-in, no exceptions.
+I began by codifying a **Trusted\_Network\_Zone** for predictable traffic and a **Risky\_Geolocation\_Zone** to capture unusual locations.
+Session policy came next: I shortened idle/absolute lifetimes and required periodic re-auth, with a stricter path when risk signals (new IP/high risk) are present.
+Finally, at the application layer, I layered a strong app auth policy: FastPass as the primary (possession, phishing-resistant, user-interaction) for trusted cases, and **two factors** for the catch-all untrusted path—every sign-in, no exceptions.
 Ordering rules from most specific to broad ensured deterministic evaluation.
-We validated both **positive** (trusted network) and **negative** (untrusted/new IP) paths and confirmed rule hits in **System Log** events (`policy.evaluate`).
+I validated both **positive** (trusted network) and **negative** (untrusted/new IP) paths and confirmed rule hits in **System Log** events (`policy.evaluate`).
 This staged approach mirrors production: define zones → tune sessions → harden app auth → iterate with telemetry.

 ## Key Configurations and Concepts